Minki-Kim95/Python_coaching/README.md

 # Python_coaching

-SKKU's teaching program by @keeyong
+This is SKKU's teaching program for learning how to do coding more practical and efficially.

 ## Purpose of repository